Wangshuqiang272/My-code/README.md

 # My-code
-This is a repository for wj and wsq to do test！ test again!!!
+This is a repository for wj and wsq to do test!
+test again!!!